A Little Legal Advice

 They may not be doing anything of particular importance, they may rarely do cases that become precedents.
 But they make a lot of money.
 They make a lot of money by dealing with Five Star Clients.

-They don't make much money from Nobodies and it is these Nobodies which give the Newbie Attorney practice.
+They don't make money from Nobodies and it is these Nobodies which give the Newbie practice, if the Newbie has fulfilled his or her 'quota'.

 In most cases, the Associate will weigh the time that has to be spent on the case, with how much money would be gained.